 On grind size and consistency, the Table Vase is something of a jack-of-all-trades and master of none.
 It came in 11th place in the fine-grinding tests, with a respectable 70% of the pepper successfully passing through our #30 fine-mesh sieve.
 On the opposite end, it finished seventh in coarse-pepper testing; nearly 65% of what it ground was large enough to get caught in our coarse #12 sieve.
 For the price, though, those numbers are hard to argue with.

-If speed and output are your only concerns, the Unicorn Magnum Pepper Mill at Amazon, which is popular in many restaurant kitchens and has long been a top-recommended mill on Serious Eats, is at the front of the pack.
+What we liked: If speed and output are your only concerns, the Unicorn Magnum Pepper Mill, which is popular in many restaurant kitchens and has long been a top-recommended mill on Serious Eats, is at the front of the pack.

-For those who have fine-motor issues or find it difficult to use two hands, a battery-powered version is a promising option.
+What we liked: For those who have fine-motor issues or find it difficult to use two hands, a battery-powered version is a promising option.
 Cooks who often end up with one hand deep in the cavity of a raw chicken might also appreciate being able to shower fresh pepper down on it with their free hand.
 Sadly, most of what we tested was too slow—some of these mills took hundreds of movements to deliver a ground teaspoon—or lacked the ability to grind finely.
-We're not giving up on our two-handed manual mills any time soon, but the PepperMills Supreme at PepperMill's website did ace speed trials, cranking out a teaspoon of pepper in less than 20 seconds.
-It tackled fine grinding about as well as the Unicorn Magnum, too, and finished near the top for consistency on coarse grind.
+We're not giving up on our two-handed manual mills any time soon, but the PepperMills Supreme did ace speed trials, cranking out a teaspoon of pepper in less than 20 seconds.
+And it excelled at coarse grinding, finishing near the top for its consistency.

-On the downside, its weight, which is more than a pound when loaded with four AA batteries, can become a problem with extended use.
+What we didn't like: This pepper mill didn't do well with fine grinding.
+Its weight is a downside, as it's more than a pound when loaded with four AA batteries, which can become a problem with extended use.
 The mill holds about 24 teaspoons of peppercorns, and the manufacturer claims users can expect to empty four or five loads of peppercorns before the batteries need to be replaced.
 Inside are two ceramic grinding mechanisms that share the work, but we wish this model had more adjustability beyond the four preset grind sizes, which we found limiting.